ManthanoAI/guidelines/3_Jupyter-Notebooks/readme.md

 ## Securing-Env-Variables

-- create an .env file
+- create an .env file, e.g. `touch .env`

-   `touch .env`

-- put your variables in there with your favorite editor
+- put your variables in there with your favorite editor, e.g. `nano .env`

-   `nano .env`

    ```bash
    DATABASE_URL=postgres://username:password@localhost:5432/dbname